Table of Contents

 Most of the time, your doctor will recommend some lifestyle changes to go along with your treatment plan.
 These changes may include reducing your intake of saturated and trans fats.
-Consuming more soluble fiber and omega-3 fatty acids can also be beneficial for keeping LDL cholesterol low.
+Consuming more soluble fiber can also be beneficial for keeping LDL cholesterol low.

 High cholesterol is built-up over time, so it may take a regular and consistent routine to combat.
 Getting lots of physical exercise can improve cholesterol by raising helpful HDL levels while keeping you at a healthy weight.
 Smoking and heavy alcohol use can have detrimental effects on your cholesterol, so avoid these habits if possible.
 Once you have the tools to manage your cholesterol, all there is left to do is to wait patiently for positive results.